 "It's massive and awe-inspiring to see," Moeller says.

 If you visit off-season, which is days outside of the Memorial Day to Labor Day summer time period, you'll need to pick up a key to access the site at the Bath House in Hot Springs State Park, the Hot Springs County Museum and Cultural Center at 700 Broadway, or the Thermopolis-Hot Springs Chamber of Commerce at 220 Park St.

-But in town sits a gem that houses a carriage used as a horse-drawn taxi in Yellowstone before cars took over the park's roads.
+But in town sits a gem, the Hot Springs County Museum and Cultural Center, that houses a carriage used as a horse-drawn taxi in Yellowstone before cars took over the park's roads.
 You'll also find the stunning wood-carved bar that sat in Thermopolis' infamous Hole-in-the-Wall Bar, a venue frequented by Butch Cassidy and the Sundance Kid.

 Restaurants in Thermopolis